DHTMLX/gantt-docs/data/desktop/server_side.md

 Gantt uses its own instance of DataProcessor which has some specificity in comparison to the main version of the library.
 The current article describes the way of using Gantt DataProcessor to provide
 [integration with server-side platforms](desktop/howtostart_guides.md).

-You can have a look at the video guide that demonstrates how to create a Gantt chart on the page and load the data into it on the example of a Node.js platform.
+You can take a look at the video guide that shows how to create a Gantt chart on the page and load the data into it on the example of a Node.js platform.

 <iframe width="704" height="400" src="https://www.youtube.com/embed/D8YzyzBfyP8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>